MyMQL/SCP-372/README.md

   cassie_message_on_escape: "SCP 3 7 2 has successfully escaped" # CASSIE announcement for SCP-372 escape
   enable_cassie_on_spawn: true # Enable or disable CASSIE spawn announcements
   cassie_message_on_spawn: "SCP 3 7 2 has breached containment" # CASSIE announcement for SCP-372 spawn
+  enable_cassie_on_death: true # Enable or disable CASSIE death announcements
+  cassie_message_on_death: "SCP 3 7 2 has been neutralized" # CASSIE announcement for SCP-372 death
+  visible_when_using_items: true # Should SCP-372 become visible when using items (e.g., medkits, adrenaline)?
+  visible_when_speaking: true # Should SCP-372 become visible while speaking in voice chat (Q key)?
+  speaking_visibility_duration: 4.0 # Duration (in seconds) SCP-372 stays visible after speaking in voice chat
 ```

 ### 🛠️ **Installation**